Running Teleport on GCP

 We have split this guide into:

-This guide will cover how to setup, configure and run Teleport on GCP.
+This guide will cover how to set up, configure and run Teleport on GCP.

 - Compute Engine: VM Instances with Instance Groups

-- Computer Engine: Health Checks
+- Compute Engine: Health Checks

 - Storage: Cloud Firestore